ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Quick Summary

 There are over 450,000 registered clinical trials worldwide — roughly 60,000 actively recruiting at any time.
-Proximity matters for frequent visits but is no longer a barrier for many studies.
-Decentralized trial designs, telemedicine visits, and travel reimbursement programs mean that the right trial for your condition may be hundreds of miles away — and that may still be worth exploring.
+Proximity matters for visit-intensive phases, but "near you" in 2026 has a different definition than it did five years ago.
+Decentralized designs, home nursing, and travel reimbursement mean the right trial may be hundreds of miles away — and might require fewer in-person visits than a local conventional trial.

 2. Click "More Filters" and scroll to the Location section